Why is online safety an issue for schools?

 Social media, or social networking, sites are abundant, used by young people and adults alike.

-What different types of social networks are there?
+What other types of social networks are there?

 What are the potential uses and misuses of social media in a school setting?